leifwritescode/demo-app/README.md

 The code uses the CQRS model, with the handlers in `src/Demo.Core/CQRS`.
 Mediator is used to send requests to the handlers.
 The handlers use strongly typed id's provided by https://github.com/SteveDunn/Vogen.

 Entity Framework Core is used for persisting data with the database being Sqlite.
+Configuration for the tables is in `src/Demo.Core/Configuration`.
+The persistence entities are in `src/Demo.Core/Persistence`.

 When developing, there is a useful flag that can be enabled in `Program.cs`:
 ```csharp